Physical Growth and Sexual Maturation of Adolescents

 View Patient Education

-During adolescence (usually considered age 10 to the late teens), boys and girls reach adult height and weight and undergo puberty.
+During adolescence (usually considered age 11 to age 21), boys and girls reach adult height and weight and undergo puberty.
 For boys, see Sexual Differentiation, Adrenarche, and Puberty; for girls, see Puberty.
 The timing and speed with which these changes occur vary and are affected by both heredity and environment.

 Physical Growth in Adolescents

-A growth spurt in boys occurs sometime between ages of about 12 and 16, with the peak typically between ages 13 and 14; a gain of > 10 cm can be expected in the year of peak velocity.
-A growth spurt in girls occurs sometime between ages of about 9½ and 13½, with the peak typically between ages 11 and 12½; the gain may reach 9 cm in the year of peak velocity (1).
+A growth spurt in boys and in those who were assigned male at birth and are not taking puberty blockers occurs sometime between ages of about 12 and 16, with the peak typically between ages 13 and 14; a gain of > 10 cm can be expected in the year of peak growth velocity.
+A growth spurt in girls occurs sometime between ages of about 9½ and 13½, with the peak typically between ages 11 and 12½; the gain may reach 9 cm in the year of peak growth velocity (1).

 If puberty is delayed, growth in height may slow considerably.
 If the delay is not pathologic, the adolescent growth spurt occurs later and growth catches up, with height crossing percentile lines until the child reaches a genetically determined stature.

-In children with true precocious puberty (typically defined as breast development before age 8 in girls, growth of the testicles and penis before age 9 in boys), an early growth spurt occurs at a young age and, ultimately, short stature results because of early closure of growth plates.
-Although precocious puberty is defined as sexual development starting before age 8 in girls or age 9 in boys, some children who develop before age 8 or 9 may be normal.
+In children with true precocious puberty (typically defined as breast development before age 8 in girls, growth of the testicles and penis before age 9 in boys), an early growth spurt occurs at a young age.
+If the disorder is not identified and treated, short stature results because the growth plates close early.
+Although precocious puberty has traditionally been defined as sexual development starting before age 8 in girls or age 9 in boys, some children who develop before age 8 or 9 may not have a disorder.
 Because onset of puberty is occurring at younger ages in the United States, especially in females, these traditional standards are being re-evaluated.

 All organ systems and the body as a whole undergo major growth during adolescence; breasts in girls and genitals and body hair in both sexes undergo the most obvious changes.
 Even when this process goes normally, substantial emotional adjustments are required.
 If the timing is atypical, particularly in a boy whose physical development is delayed or in a girl whose development occurs early, additional emotional stress is possible.
 Most children who grow slowly have a constitutional delay and catch up eventually.
 Evaluation to exclude pathologic causes and reassurance are needed.